glaurung112/tinyobjectsdetection/README.md

 * Python >= 3.8 is recommended.
 * Using a virtual environment (`venv`) is highly encouraged.
 * All scripts must be run from the root directory.
+* These setup instructions are intended for Linux-based systems.
 * The folder `dataset_respaldo/` is unused and kept as an example.

 ---